 The higher prevalence observed in younger cattle in the present study may be attributed to immature immune response, limited prior exposure and reduced acquired resistance compared to older animals.
-The comparatively lower prevalence in adult cattle may be due to the development of partial immunity following repeated exposure and improved resistance to tick infestation.
+The comparatively lower prevalence in adult cattle may be due to the development of partial immunity following repeated exposure and improved resistance to tick infestation (Give reference).

 Gender wise distribution of tick infestation